Frequently asked questions

 Clients are welcome to come to my home in the village of Crawley Down which is in-between Crawley and East Grinstead, West Sussex.
 I've also had clients fly into London Gatwick Airport which is just a 15 minute drive away or come down by train from London to the nearest stations (Three Bridges and East Grinstead).
 The airport and train stations have taxi ranks.

 There're many factors that can dictate how long a typical assessments lasts.
-My assessments are usually spot on 2 hours for under 16s but they can be quicker for those with exceptionally low literacy levels.
-I always strive to make an assessment feel really chilled (and fun!) but I also intend to make an assessment no longer than it needs to be.
-Otherwise, fatigue can set in and the results may not be so reliable.
+Mine are usually spot on 2 hours for under 16s but they can be quicker for those with exceptionally low literacy levels.
+I always strive to make an assessment feel really chilled (and fun) but no longer than necessary to avoid fatigue and unreliability about the outcome.

 I ask that you're not with your child during the assessment for a few reasons:

-- In the past, parents found the assessment really interesting but were rather too keen to join in!!
-This very much affects the realibility of the results and the potential outcome.
+• In the past, parents found the assessment really interesting but were rather too keen to join in!
+This very much affects the realiability of the results and the potential outcome.
 However, once the assessment has finished, you'll be included in the immediate feedback.

 I assess children aged 7+.
 In my view, it's important to identify difficulties as early as possible so that appropriate interventions can be put in place and the child's self-esteem isn't adversely affected.
 However, a child might just need slightly longer to acquire those early skills, after which they flourish without any difficulties.
-This is especially the case with the disruption from COVID.
-Therefore, I assess children age 7 and above.
-In very rare and exceptional cases, I will see a 6 year old but only with the FULL involvement and support of the school.
-Parents must speak to the school in the first instance.
+In exceptional cases and only with the expressed written support from the school, I will see a 6 year old.
+Ultimately, a diagnosis of dyslexia is lifelong and therefore it's critical to not prematurely diagnose - only for there to be no concerns just a few years later.

 In terms of a maximum age, no, not at all!
 I see many adults in their 30s, 40s, 50s who need assessments for work, returning to study or just to get an answer to a lifelong question about having some type of learning difficulty.
 I've assessed several people in their 70s.